AlaYousef/Portfolio-project1/README.md

 Arabic book fair is an exhibition for Arabic books in Sweden, Malmö city.
 The site targets Arabs in Sweden, where it will be useful to help in informing about details of the annual exhibition that will be held in addition to help people to reserve books from arabs countries to be available in the exhibition.

-Welcome to the journey through <a href="https://alayousef.github.io/Portfolio-project1/" target="_blank" rel="noopener">Arab Book Fair</a>
+Welcome to the journey through <a href="https://alayousef.github.io/Portfolio-project1/" target="_blank" rel="noopener">Arabic Book Fair</a>

 ![Arab book fair responsive design](assets/documentation/responsive.png)